 “U.S. News and World Report has considered all the nursing schools in the nation and placed Loyola University New Orleans’ online graduate programs in nursing in the Top 50,” said Laurie Anne Ferguson, Director of the School of Nursing at Loyola.
 “We are pleased to see that we ranked high again this year.
 Loyola’s recurring high rankings underscore the value of a Loyola nursing degree.
 These rankings demonstrate that our peer institutions believe, and the data show, that we are longtime leaders in the nursing education field.”

 Loyola’s top-ranked, nationally and regionally accredited online graduate nursing programs, moved to online format in 2004, have received numerous federal and state grants, and are designed to help nurses advance their careers through Jesuit-based graduate education that meets and exceeds guidelines and standards for nursing.
-Loyola’s acclaimed MSN degree program features three concentrations—Health Care Systems Management, Family Nurse Practitioner, and Nurse Educator—each with a unique curriculum designed for success in a rewarding career.
+Loyola’s acclaimed MSN degree program features three concentrations—Health Care Systems Management (now known as Nursing Leadership), Family Nurse Practitioner, and Nurse Educator—each with a unique curriculum designed for success in a rewarding career.
 The DNP Program includes a Post-Baccalaureate and Post Master track, with Post-Baccalaureate specifically targeting development of family nurse practitioners.

 “We draw nurses from around the nation to our online graduate nursing programs,” said Dr. Patricia Pearce, Interim Dean, College of Graduate and Professional Studies.
 “At Loyola, we help nurses to master their fields and achieve their dreams.”